Medical School Application Process 2025: How to Prepare

 Depending on the school, acceptance decisions may be made at any point between September and March of your admissions cycle

 Some schools send acceptance letters within a few weeks of your interview day (known as rolling admissions).
-Others wait to make final decisions until March, after all candidates have been interviewed.
-Even if you interview in September, schools in the second category won’t get back to you for several months.
+Others wait to make final decisions on accepted applicants until March, after all candidates have been interviewed.
+Even if you interview in September, schools in the latter category won’t get back to you for several months.

 How long does it take schools to evaluate applications?
 Medical schools evaluate applications in mid-to-late July at the earliest.
 Some schools may have a more extended timeline — they may not even look at your application until August.
 Some schools want to get a batch of applications before they start looking at them.